 I bought her in 2012, promptly snapped the mast due to several acres of rot, and spent the next year rebuiding her in Gweek, on the river Helford in Cornwall.

-Since then, Lorema and I have been cruising here and there, getting lost and becalmed, anchoring wherever is unsuitable, picking up dodgy hitch-hikers, and generally having a blast.
+Over the years, Lorema and I spent lots of time cruising here and there, getting lost and becalmed, anchoring wherever is unsuitable, picking up dodgy hitch-hikers, and generally having a blast.

-In 2015 I sailed Lorema singlehanded across the Atlantic to the Caribbean, which I write about in my blog, and in these articles;Yachting World Magazine; Across the Atlantic in a Folkboat , Classic Boat Magazine; Folkboat to Antigua: restore, sail, race and win
+In 2015 I sailed Lorema singlehanded across the Atlantic to the Caribbean, which I write about in my blog here, and in these articles;Yachting World Magazine; Across the Atlantic in a Folkboat , Classic Boat Magazine; Folkboat to Antigua: restore, sail, race and win

 In Antigua Classic Yacht Regatta 2015 Lorema won her class, and various other awards for being so small and silly.

 She has also cruised in Morocco, France, Ireland, Portugal, Spain, Cape Verde, and of course the UK.
-She now lies at a friend’s boatyard in the River Fal, while I am working abroad to fund the next project.
+She now lies at a lovely boatyard in the River Fal.